-Spiritual and religious texts expounding the Eastern thought are full of master-disciple stories of surrender and obedience.
+Spiritual and religious texts expounding Eastern thought are full of master-disciple stories of surrender and obedience.
 Many people who visit the ashram and many who write to me are inquisitive about the role of a guru on one’s path, they ask me if it is necessary to surrender.
-Furthermore, a lot many admit having troubles in exercising complete surrender to any guru.
-In continuation with my earlier post on surrender I wrote a while ago, let me share my thoughts with you.
+Furthermore, many admit having trouble exercising complete surrender to any guru.
+In continuation with the earlier post on surrender I wrote a while ago, let me share my thoughts with you.

-Guru-shishya, master-disciple, relationship has been around since time out of mind.
+The guru-shishya (master-disciple) relationship has been around since time immemorial.
 Unfortunately, in this day and age, I see more exploitation than exploration.
-Majority of today’s gurus are busy in worldly projects, they are selling merchandise, funding private hospitals that are run for profit, they are building ashrams everywhere they can, they are hoarding money, they are collecting profits, how close you can get to them often depends on how much money you have to offer.
+The majority of today’s gurus are busy with worldly projects, they are selling merchandise, funding private hospitals that are run for profit, they are building ashrams everywhere they can, they are hoarding money, they are collecting profits; how close you can get to them often depends on how much money you have to offer.
 It pains my heart to see such fleecing and deterioration.
 Is there anything wrong with that?
 You decide.

-If you meet someone who claims to be a Godman, someone who is giving you the sacred diksha, initiation, without examining you, who is simply interested in what all you have to offer, who makes you feel unworthy, insignificant, who banks on your fears, I would say: abandon that person.
+If you meet someone who claims to be a Godman, someone who is giving you a sacred diksha (initiation) without examining you, who is simply interested in all that you have to offer, who makes you feel unworthy, insignificant, who banks on your fears, I would say: abandon that person.
 He is a wolf in the guise of a sheep, a sinner in the garb of a saint.
 Never ever hesitate to ask questions.
 If the guru snaps at you, can he ever preach you eternal peace?
 If he is attached to his material things, is he the right one to teach detachment?
-If his negative emotions of anger, jealousy, hatred swell up like any other seeker, how will he ever get you to rise above them?
+If his negative emotions of anger, jealousy and hatred swell up like any other seeker, how will he ever get you to rise above them?

-You need not go looking for a guru, just stay sincere to your own path, to your practice of peace and love, of compassion and contentment; when you do that, the right guru will present himself out of nowhere.
-The providence arranges for it.
+You need not go looking for a guru; just stay sincere to your own path, to your practice of peace and love, of compassion and contentment.
+When you do that, the right guru will present himself out of nowhere.
+Providence arranges for it.
 Take my word for it.
-So is it necessary to surrender?
+So, is it necessary to surrender?
 And what if you cannot surrender?
 Read on.

 Why do scriptures require showing due respect to a guru?
 Why are you expected to bow in front of him?
 Imagine two glasses, one is full of water and the other one is empty.
-If you have to transfer water from the one that is full to the empty one, the empty one must come a step below, the full glass needs to be higher so that the contents may be transferred.
-While living in the Himalayas, sometimes villagers would pass by carrying heavy bundles of wood on their head.
-They wanted to greet in the appropriate manner, befitting our culture, but because of the weight on their head, they were unable to bend down.
+If you have to transfer water from the one that is full to the empty one, the empty one must be a step below it; the full glass needs to be higher so that the contents may be transferred.
+While living in the Himalayas, sometimes villagers would pass by carrying heavy bundles of wood on their heads.
+They wanted to greet me in the appropriate manner befitting our culture, but because of the weight on their heads, they were unable to bend down.

-Similarly, lot of people carry an enormous weight on their heads, weight of labels, of ego, of attainments, of bookish knowledge, of titles.
-Such burden makes it hard for them to bend, it stops them from surrendering.
-The right guru will decimate your ego without preaching you.
+Similarly, a lot of people carry an enormous weight on their heads, the weight of labels, of the ego, of attainments, of bookish knowledge, of titles.
+Such a burden makes it hard for them to bend; it stops them from surrendering.
+The right guru will decimate your ego without preaching to you.
 So should you surrender or not is an empty question, a futile one.
 The question is: are you ready to transform yourself?
-If you are happy with yourself, why bother with all this master-disciple stuff!
+If you are happy with yourself, why bother with all this master-disciple stuff?
 If you feel you need to work on yourself and you do not know how to go about it, well then you need to do whatever it takes to learn from the one you look up to.

 Imagine a deep wound.
 If someone has to clean and dress it, it is going to hurt a little.
 It will become a little itchy as it heals, thereafter it may leave a light scar for some time before disappearing completely.
 Provided, of course, the person dressing it is a bona fide medical professional.
-Similarly, when you allow someone, the right guru, to work on your ego, your shortcomings, it is going to hurt a little but eventually it will result in healing.
+Similarly, when you allow someone, the right guru, to work on your ego and your shortcomings, it is going to hurt a little, but eventually, it will result in healing.

 Surrender requires putting aside one’s ego, it requires strength.
 Do not try to exercise surrender artificially, let it come from within.
 If you feel you should be surrendering but you are unable to, that is perfectly fine.
 Give yourself time.
 If the one in front of you deserves your submission, you will find yourself doing it automatically.
 As long as you are not disrespectful, you are good.
 Be free, be fearless.